 As an addendum to this post, we should note there’s a poem after Big Sur closes on a relatively optimistic note (if a naive one).

 The clip is also a fine example of the lyrical, poetic quality of his voice and writing style.
-So, if you’re put off his style at first, stick with it a bit longer and see if it clicks.
+So, if you’re put off his style, stick with it a bit longer and see if it clicks.

 As with the On the Road film, though, it’s beautifully shot and fans of Kerouac may find something of interest here.